The alarm rang and the radio spat news.

 Bonwit sat up.

-Bonwit answered: “I guess I owe him an apology.
+Bonwit sighed: “I guess I owe him an apology.
 I say wicked things

 when I’m drunk.
 Thanks for the wake-up Jerry.”